How to Pay $7.50 for Bread and Ham (and Still Be Happy)

 “No, thanks.”

-"What?
+“What?
 I said it was OK to put all the things they asked for!
 Cheese?
-It is OK; put it on!
-No, instead I get this!"
+It’s OK—put it on!
+Instead I get this!”

 “I can share with you, here…”

 Thank you, my love.
-I will never be able to thank you enough for your devotion.
-You should have been the one writing our stories, not me.
-Your control of the language was excellent, you were a paladin.
-The little I know today I learned from you.
+I’ll never be able to thank you enough for your devotion.
+You should have been the one writing our stories.
+Your command of language was excellent—you were a paladin.
+Everything I know today, I learned from you.

 Comments